geohotstan/tinycorp-meetings/last-week-in-tinycorp/2026-01-12/meeting-transcript.md

 Yeah, I mean, and that's a problem, right?
 But we should fix it for humans.

 ##### **Geohot** [[00:40:22](https://www.youtube.com/watch?v=MLaBoY1Hb9U&t=2422)]
 We shouldn't fix it for AIs.
-Like, yeah, anything we can do to...
+Like, yeah, anything we can do to..

 ##### **Geohot** [[00:40:29](https://www.youtube.com/watch?v=MLaBoY1Hb9U&t=2429)]
 I mean, yeah, debug equals 3.
 Like, what really is debug equals 3?
 Debug equals 3.
 Debug equals 1 means something.
-3 is just the only one that's kind of...
+3 is just the only one that's kind of..

 ##### **Chenyu** [[00:40:37](https://www.youtube.com/watch?v=MLaBoY1Hb9U&t=2437)]
 There's also the issue that Viz is designed for humans, right?
 But Viz is not really helpful for AI coding.